nikitap13/ai110-module1show-gameglitchinvestigator/reflection.md

   - This could be a testing habit, a prompting strategy, or a way you used Git.
 - What is one thing you would do differently next time you work with AI on a coding task?
 - In one or two sentences, describe how this project changed the way you think about AI generated code.

+  This has made me really think about how AI is really useful and really not useful.
+Asking it good guiding questions and getting it to help me is a good way to use AI.
+However, asking it to generate code on all its own is probably not a good idea because there are so many random bugs it comes up with and it is hard to fix them or even find them at times.
+I will try to make sure when I use AI for technical things I am super smart about how I question and guide AI towards what I need.